 Let me get it out of the way — Chetan’s drawings are terrible.
 (Mine are even worse though.)
 However, they served their purpose.
 They made me laugh and listen closely, waiting for the explanation of how Mother Earth and Bajirao Mastani fit into our infrastructure.

 I learned two and unexpected cool things from this demo series.

 First, I understand SocialCops’ infrastructure so much better than before this series.
 I came into this series with zero engineering experience, and now I have a better handle on how our services and software relate.
 There are still things I don’t fully understand.
 But at least I now know what I need to ask about.

 Second, I got a great lesson about the importance of humor and visuals in telling complex stories.
 In my work at SocialCops, I sometimes struggle with explaining the technical aspects of what we do.
 How do I explain our entire data repository to people who don’t know the difference between primary and secondary data?
 How do I explain our entire technology platform to people who don’t know what it means to clean data?

 These infrastructure demos reminded me how invaluable humor and pictures are.
 Chetan knew that his audience had a wide range of experience — some people knew every detail being presented, while some people struggled to understand even the basics.
 That’s why his combination of silly drawings, crazy colors, lots of sarcasm, and a thorough technical base was so effective.
 The visuals and humor kept the non-experts like me entertained and helped us absorb complex information, while the technical details kept the experts engaged.

 Our demos are always a great time for learning.
 But I didn’t expect to learn new things about building awesome content during an infrastructure demo.
 I couldn’t have been more wrong.
 Only at SocialCops…

 Love communicating complex ideas or building complex systems?
-We’re always looking for new team members.
-Check out our open positions here.
+We’re always looking for passionate individuals to join our Product and Engineering team.
+Check out our open positions!